Law Offices of Robert M. Kaplan, P.C.

 What Equitable Division of Property Means

-Division of Property in SchaumburgEquitable division of property does not necessarily mean an equal division of property, although a 50/50 split is often a good starting point.
+Division of Property in SchaumburgAn equitable division of property does not necessarily mean an equal division of property, although a 50/50 split is often a good starting point.
 However, to make asset division truly fair, it may require an uneven distribution, such as a 55/45 split or even a 60/40 or 65/35 split.
-Among the factors to consider are each party's income, retirement and savings accounts, and the total marital and non-marital assets.
+Among the factors to consider are each party's income, retirement, and savings accounts, as well as total marital and non-marital assets.

 Often, the party in the divorce who makes less money or has a smaller earning potential will end up with slightly more of the marital property to compensate and help them maintain their lifestyle as it was prior to the divorce.